Center for Compassion

 In January, 2021, Steve McMichael became the new director after Dr. Donna Washburn moved on from Evangel University.
 Steve brings experience in the practical application of compassion from his experience as a missionary in Africa.
 There he worked closely with migrants and refugees, helping them find food, clothes, and an introduction to Christ’s love.

-Convoy and Hope and Evangel University are proudly partnering to provide a new Bachelor of Science degree in Community Relief and Development.
-This new degree program will be housed within the Center for Compassion and have integration opportunities with the ongoing work of the center.
+Convoy and Hope and Evangel University are proudly partnering to provide a Bachelor of Science degree in Humanitarian Relief and Development.
+This degree program, offered both in person and online, is housed within the Center for Compassion.